chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 1. C4B / MSP / TRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
 This sets Package Internalizer to append `-UseOriginalLocation` to the end of `Install-ChocolateyPackage` to make it behave more like `Install-ChocolateyInstallPackage`.
 Since the files are local, we won't need it copying them to temp prior to running it.
 1. C4B / MSP / TRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
 1. Set proxy configuration, virus scan configuration, or other configuration as described at [[Chocolatey configuration|ChocolateyConfiguration]].
-1. C4B / MSP / TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
+1. C4B / TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
 If so, run `choco upgrade chocolatey-agent -y --pre` and then follow the link for other settings you will need to configure.

 ~~~powershell
 # Ensure we can run everything